wansang93/OS_Cloud/AWS/Introduction to AWS/Introduction to AWS.md

 - Largest public cloud computing platform on the planet
   - AWS: 90%, MS: 5%, etc: 5% (on PPT in 2016)
   - AWS: 33%, MS: 18%, google: 9%, Alibaba, IBM, ...(Q2 2020)
-- More and more organisations are outsourcing their IT to AWS
+- More and more organizations are outsourcing their IT to AWS
 - The AWS certifications are the most popular IT certifications right now
 - Top Paid IT Certification for 2016 according to Forbes